 Some of the data collected through this application, including location data, restaurant data, and food items is very valuable to restaurants and corporations.
 In the future, we plan to sell anonymized data to interested third parties who we determine do not have a malicious intent.
 When registering for an account, the users will be made aware of this through the license agreement.

+4.7 Societal Implications

-4If this application gains a large enough database, it could significantly affect both restaurants that do and do not offer delivery.
+If this application gains a large enough database, it could significantly affect both restaurants that do and do not offer delivery.
 For restaurants that do not offer delivery, the service would likely increase business, since customers would no longer need to travel to the restaurant in person to buy food, increasing the likelihood of impulsive purchases.
 However, the application would likely negatively affect restaurants that offer delivery.
 In many cases, delivery can give restaurants an edge above others in the area, since customers do not need to physically go to the restaurant location.
 Essentially, Foodini offers delivery for every restaurant, and challenges existing in-house delivery systems.

 We are aware of these societal implications, and believe that the positive outcomes of offering delivery outweigh the negative outcomes.
 Additionally, the service can encourage use of restaurants’ in-house delivery, where it exists, above the application’s delivery.

+4.8 Legal and Regulatory Issues

-4The Gooey team spent a significant amount of time researching patents to ensure that our application did not infringe upon them.
+The Gooey team spent a significant amount of time researching patents to ensure that our application did not infringe upon them.
 We found a number of patents, and determined that our application will be unique, and will not infringe upon any current patents [8] [9] [32] [33] [34] [35] [36] [37] [38].

 Our application will store user information, including name, phone number, location, email address, and a password hash, and user interactions with the system.
 This data will be reasonably secured and encrypted to protect user privacy, and no payment information will be stored on the application, simplifying the application and preventing data compromises [39].
 We will use HTTPS connections wherever possible to ensure secure communication.
 Before releasing HTTPS-containing software to the public, we will obtain all necessary federal munitions exemptions for internet encryption protocols in order to ensure safe exportation of our app to other countries, per federal law and Apple Store policy.

+5 Summary

-5Foodini is a system that connects users who want food with users who are willing to deliver food for a small profit.
+Foodini is a system that connects users who want food with users who are willing to deliver food for a small profit.
 Our primary target audience is college students in an urban environment who have iPhones with iOS 8 or newer.
 We carefully constructed and revised the application interface resulting in a simple and clear user experience.
 The robustness is complemented by security and privacy, which is paramount.
 Data is encrypted and users can rest easy knowing their information is protected.
 Happy users are returning users, and we believe the application will make lives easier for students across the country.

 6 Bibliography